-At some point, this pent up production will be tapped and contribute to new supply, but this will require a commitment from oil producers to accept higher rates again from pressure pumpers, and at current oil prices, the industry is not yet sufficiently confident in oil price stability to commit the capital needed to grow completion capacity in line with producers bullish oil growth expectations.
-External capital looks increasingly difficult to access at present (see Chart 5); equity capital has reduced significantly in 2017 from a dominant funding source in 2016 and while high yield debt and private equity have filled some of the void, overall funding to the US E&P sector is down substantially in 2017.
-Even if the capital was found and committed today, given under-investment since 2014, lead times for new pumping capacity could be over 9 – 12 months, creating further headwinds to incremental US shale oil growth over the medium term.
+At some point, this pent-up production will be tapped and contribute to new supply, but this will require a commitment from oil producers to accept higher rates again from pressure pumpers.
+Back in November 2017, it seemed the industry was not sufficiently confident in oil price stability to commit the capital needed to grow completion capacity in line with producers’ bullish oil growth expectations.
+More recently, given the rise in oil prices, we are seeing some news flow from the pumpers around adding new horsepower to their fleets — a sign that they may have received the commitment of higher rates from the oil companies.
+It is worth noting, however, that given underinvestment since 2014, lead times for new pumping capacity could be over 9–12 months, creating further headwinds and/or delays to incremental US shale oil growth over the medium term.

 Chart 5: Capital raising by US E&P companies (USD billion)